 When did you stop learning?

-Growing up, we are surrounded with learning environments.
+e are surrounded with learning environments.
 Some environments we like, some we don’t.
 Some are required for us to survive, like learning to crawl, walk and talk.
 Most of us go through the social experience of schooling.
 Even if you liked school, friends or homework, you were placed in an environment of permanent learning.
 You might have even fought against some of it.
 But when most people leave school, they also leave their entire controlled learning environment.

 If you are one of the lucky ones, your support system such as parents might place you in another environment such as college, but inevitably you will finish that too.